-The Virtual Tourist: On foot in Southern Africa Game Reserves
+The Virtual Tourist: On Foot in Southern Africa Game Reserves

 Supporting Ethical Wildlife Tourism

-It is a privilege to see wildlife up close in their natural environment, and no amount of documentaries (or articles such as this!) can quite prepare you for the real life experience.
+It is a privilege to see wildlife up close in their natural environment, and no amount of documentaries (or articles such as this!) can quite prepare you for the real-life experience.

-But the simple truth is that most African wildlife only exist in the wild because of tourism.
-The economic and social pressures of urban expansion, resource mining and agriculture have funnelled the remaining wildlife into smaller and smaller areas: national parks and private reserves.
+But the simple truth is that most African wildlife only exists in the wild because of tourism.
+The economic and social pressures of urban expansion, resource mining, and agriculture have funneled the remaining wildlife into smaller and smaller areas: national parks and private reserves.
 And all rely on significant tourist income to be financially viable.

 Maintaining a national park or game reserve, and restoring and stocking former farmland back to its natural state, are very expensive enterprises.
 And that is before you add the cost of employing highly trained guides and providing tourist facilities in often remote locations, sometimes for restricted seasons (the Zambian camps are simply taken down for the wet season).